mirthipati19/yoga-recommendation-System-Using-Google-cloud-/README.md

 1. Python + Flask Framework
 2. Google Cloud : Firestore, Cloud Run, Gemini in Vertex AI
 3. Langchain Python framework

-## Codelab
-Step by Step instructions to understand and run/deploy this application is available in this [codelab](https://codelabs.developers.google.com/yoga-pose-firestore-vectorsearch-python?hl=en#0).